darrenldl/dirsift/README.md

 # dirsift

-Search for directories by type
+Search for directories by types

 ## Installation